FREE ONE WEEK TRIAL

 Developed for elite athletes, the concept of General Physical Preparedness is one which kick-starts physical conditioning to improve strength, speed, endurance, flexibility, and skill.
 GPP is vital as it helps achieve significant gains in fitness without injury or burnout.

 The Method also uses the scientific principles of periodization – that is, scheduling specific tasks during each period to prepare the body to reach higher and higher fitness goals.
-All Method participants – with groups capped at 20 adhering to 4sqm per station – are monitored closely each week to ensure they complete each stage of general preparation and specific training.
+All Method participants – with groups capped at 20 adhering to 1 person per 4sqm station – are monitored closely each week to ensure they complete each stage of general preparation and specific training.
 This results in a body kick-start – metabolisms increase, muscles build, body fat reduces and aerobic and anaerobic capacity increases.

 What are General Physical Preparedness Workouts?